If you have any questions, you have come to the right place

 You must be signed in as an Employer and your profile approved by an ApprenticeSearch admin.
 On your dashboard you can find a link to the New Job Post form.
 You can also click "My Jobs" on the left hand menu to see jobs you have saved, jobs that are currently posted, as well as post a new job.

-We have access to the same resumes you do!
 If you need assistance navigating the site or additional help finding the right apprentice for your company, please reach out to admin@apprenticesearch.com.

 When you register on ApprenticeSearch.com as an employer OR applicant we will ask for your mobile phone number.
 By providing a mobile phone number and selecting SMS Messaging as a form of contact, you will begin to receive notifications on new job alerts or new candidate alerts.
 If you are an existing user on ApprenticeSearch.com, you can go into your settings and select SMS Messaging as your form of contact.